apache/nuttx/configs/fire-stm32v2/README.txt

   7. make

-  8. Edit setenv.h, if necessary, so that the PATH variable includes the path to the newly built binaries.
+  8. Make sure that the PATH variable includes the path to the newly built binaries.

   See the file configs/README.txt in the buildroot source tree.
 That has more details PLUS some special instructions that you will need to follow if you are